valueflows/valueflows/mkdocs/docs/specification/inverses.md

    * commitment
    * commitments

-*filters:* searchString, action, provider, receiver, resourceClassifiedAs, resourceConformsTo, finished, startDate, endDate (include any Commitment that overlaps the start date to end date range inclusive; missing start date is from the beginning, missing end date is to the end)
+*filters:* searchString, action, provider, receiver, resourceClassifiedAs, resourceConformsTo, finished, startDate, endDate (include any Commitment that overlaps the start date to end date range inclusive; missing start date is from the beginning, missing end date is to the end), withinLocation (some geographic boundary, city, region, etc.)

 *inverse queries:*

-   * fulfilledBy: (Fulfillment.fulfilledBy)
+   * fulfilledBy: (Fulfillment.fulfills)
-   * satisfies (Satisfaction.satisfies)
+   * satisfies (Satisfaction.satisfiedBy)
-   * (probably some location based queries, TBD)

 *other queries:*

    * involvedAgents (Commitment.provider, .receiver, .inScopeOf if agent)
+   * (possibly some location based queries, TBD)

 #### Satisfaction